selimslab/logos/readme.md

 How OS works?
 This question led me to go search for answers.

 First I have read  Operating Systems: Three Easy Pieces, then I followed the great [os-tutorial](https://github.com/cfenollosa/os-tutorial).
-After reading the other books below, I have started to understand, re-write, and connect the existing pieces.
+After reading the other books and links below, I have started to understand, re-write, and connect the existing pieces.
+This project consists of distilled ideas from these books, tutorials, and links.

 Logos is able to boot, use screen and keyboard, start a simple shell, and get user input, Maybe it will have a filesystem later.